Stabja/CodeArena/README.md

 the levels, the difficulty increases as the levels progress.

 ## Features
-The rate of firing canon shots increases.
+The rate of firing canon shots increases
-The speed of shots increases.
+The speed of shots increases

 ## There are 3 types of boxes
 Green: Pass once